MorrissyLab/mosaicMPI/README.md

 ### 1. Identify datasets for integration

 A [TOML](https://toml.io/en/) configuration file is the most flexible way to configure cNMF-SNS.
 An example is found in `scripts/example_config.toml`.
-For each dataset, you can specify the AnnData object for

 ```
 cnmfsns prepare-datasets -c config.toml -o output_directory